-21.3.
+26.3.
 Adding a Samba (SMB) Printer

-To add printer which is accessed using the SMB protocol, click the New button in the main printconf window.
-The window shown in Figure 21-2 will appear.
+To add a printer which is accessed using the SMB protocol (such as a printer attached to a Microsoft Windows system) click the New button in the main Printer Configuration Tool window.
+The window shown in Figure 26-2 will appear.
 Click Next to proceed.

-You will see the screen shown in Figure 21-7.
+You will see the screen shown in Figure 26-7.
 Enter a unique name for the printer in the Queue Name text field.
-The printer name cannot contain spaces and must begin with a letter a through z or A through z.
-The valid characters are a through z, A through z, 0 through 9, -, and .
+The printer name cannot contain spaces and must begin with a letter a through z or A through Z. The valid characters are a through z, A through Z, 0 through 9, -, and .